2 huge cranes atop Miami high-rises collapse in Irma’s winds

 A crew will be dispatched to secure the crane as soon as weather conditions improve, developer Ryan Shear, a principal of Property Markets Group, said in an emailed statement.

-“All we care about is the safety of everyone right now,” Shear said.
+“All we care about is the safety of everyone right now,” said Shear.

 The second crane collapsed at another site farther north along the water.
 The site has multiple towers in the Gran Paraiso by the Bay development, Alfonso said.